Your car's fuel filter helps ensure the petrol or diesel entering your engine is clean, while protecting your fuel filters from damage.

 - Vehicle does not stay cranked

-The only sure way of telling if your filter needs replacing, however, is to have it checked over by a mechanic, who will conduct a fuel-pressure test.
+The only sure way of telling if your fuel filter needs replacing, however, is to have it checked over by a mechanic, who will conduct a fuel-pressure test.
 This test will reveal how much PSI the fuel pump is creating at the fuel rail.
 An expected amount of pressure in a regular fuel-injected vehicle is between 30 to 60 PSI.
-Anything lower than this suggests your filter needs replacing.
+Anything lower than this suggests your require a fuel filter change.